 As evidenced by the comparative table, spray foam may not be the greatest option for soundproofing.
 The noise muffling values of closed-cell spray foam insulation are the lowest.

 Open-cell polyurethane spray foam appears to be better than fiberglass batten insulation in noise suppression.
-When contrasted to rockwool and fiberglass rigid insulation, these foam forms perform much worse.
+When contrasted with rock wool and fiberglass rigid insulation, these foam forms perform much worse.

 Although the numbers should suggest an enhancement in the sound suppression of a normal 24-dividing wall, the foam’s adherence to the components allows audio vibrations to flow through readily.